Why Gifts & Entertainment Compliance Matters

 Typically, the compliance function reviews any gift or entertainment disclosure over a certain named amount.
 Below that, the request can be automatically approved and documented, or a line manager needs to give their approval.

-As you create your own thresholds, remember that there is no one-size-fits-all rule for what these amounts should be.
-This is something that your team will want to customize based on what regions you operate in, what those local currencies are, local customs, and conversion rates.
+As thresholds are created, remember that there is no one-size-fits-all rule for what these amounts should be.
+This is something that should be customized based on what regions you operate in, what those local currencies are, local customs, and conversion rates.

-Another critical point to mention is the importance of your user interface (UI).
-Your process needs to be easy for employees to complete and should not feel old, outdated, or external but rather modern, intuitive, and on-brand.
-Being able to customize your compliance solution so it looks and feels like part of your brand (as opposed to an external vendor) can significantly help adoption and make employees feel comfortable through familiarity with the process.
+Another critical point is the importance of user interface (UI).
+Processes need to be easy for employees to complete and should not feel old, outdated, or external but rather modern, intuitive, and on-brand.
+A customizable compliance solution that looks and feels like it is part of your brand (as opposed to an external vendor) significantly helps adoption and makes employees feel comfortable through familiarity.

 Considerations When Building a Gifts and Entertainment Compliance Program

-When building out your new and improved gifts and entertainment compliance program, there are many factors that can influence exactly how you set up the program.
+When building out a new and improved gifts and entertainment compliance program, there are many factors that can influence exactly how to set up the program.
 Examples include:

 How to Effectively Deploy a New G&E Process in Your Organization

 Tease the topic: It’s essential to gain buy-in and inform stakeholders that changes are coming.
-You can do this by presenting to your organization’s leadership team and requesting their assistance with establishing a strong tone at the top.
+This can be done by presenting to leadership teams and requesting their assistance with establishing a strong tone at the top.
 For the rest of the organization, let them know that a new G&E process is on its way, so as not to catch anyone off guard with the changes.
 Communications to the employee base might include posters, emails, handouts, or other forms of internal messaging.

-Listen to feedback: Although it might feel like your work is done once you launch the new process, that is far from the truth.
-Getting honest reactions from outside the compliance team and iterating when necessary is an essential step.
+Listen to feedback: Getting honest reactions from outside the compliance team and iterating when necessary is an essential step.
 Listen to reactions and try to solicit honest feedback about how people are experiencing the new process in real life.
-Remember, compliance initiatives are iterative processes, and your program should always be evolving to become the best it can be.
+Compliance initiatives are iterative processes, and your program should always be evolving to become the best it can be.

 Conclusion